RuojiWang/MEDToolBox/README.md

   <small>

   * The advantages of the MEDToolBox are the following:
-     * The use of the computer-assisted maxillofacial preoperative planning has all the advantages of computer assisted surgery.
-It extends the limited vision space of the cranial and maxillofacial surgery, breaks through the limit of the traditional skull and maxillofacial surgery, and deepens the concept of the skull and maxillofacial surgery and surgical instruments.
+     * The use of the computer-assisted craniomaxillofacial preoperative planning has all the advantages of computer assisted surgery.
+It extends the limited vision space of the cranial and craniomaxillofacial surgery, breaks through the limit of the traditional skull and craniomaxillofacial surgery, and deepens the concept of the skull and craniomaxillofacial surgery and surgical instruments.
 Especially, when it comes to avoiding operation risk, improving the operation accuracy, optimizing operation process, improving the operation of the planning efficiency.
      * **The use of the implicit function allows you to adjust the shape and size of the funciton to clip.
 With the help of implicit function you can get almost any shape and size of smooth-edge mesh.
 However, other softwares use a method of erasing data.
 For example if you are deal with dicoms, you should erase dicom piece by piece to get the mesh or mesh module.
 Once you made a mistake in any piece of dicom you may waste lots of time finding the wrong piece of dicom and erase it again.
 What's worse is that most time the wrong piece of dicom is not obvious, even someone tells you the wrong piece of dicom you may still need some time to find the mistake.
 So the use of implicit function means relatively higher efficiency.**
      * **The use of the listen events can record many exceptions and errors in the system.
 The design of five modes correspond to the five groups interactive menu, which reference the architecture of VTK, making the structure of the entire system becomes more clear, more easy to maintain and less coupling.
 And such design also benefits the stability, robustness, maintainability and extensible of the system.**

   * There are four steps to show how to make guide plate for a patient with deficiency of craniomaxillofacial region. **In case you are not satisfied with the mesh you get, you can do pick point and adjust implicit funciton step over and over again.** Try both projection point surface point you may get better result, each way of point pick performs better in a particular type of data.
-     * Firstly, open the original maxillofacial data and find position to fix the plate as shown by picture (a) below.
-What need to pay attention to is that only the lower half part of maxillofacial or the joint of the maxillofacial can fix the plate.
+     * Firstly, open the original craniomaxillofacial data and find position to fix the plate as shown by picture (a) below.
+What need to pay attention to is that only the lower half part of craniomaxillofacial or the joint of the craniomaxillofacial can fix the plate.
 For the following example we can use the temporomandibular joint to fix plate.
      * Secondly, use clip plane function until we get the mesh near the symmetric position joint. the smaller the data, the easier the later work, as shown by picture (b)(c)(d).
      * Then, use the mouse to pick point of implicit function.
 Drag the green point(point of the implicit) to adjust the size and shape of the implicit function until you are satisfied, as shown by picture (e)(f).
 If projection point performs not that good try surface point.
      * Finally, clip plate and see what you get in the preview window.
 You do not need to clip the same shape as the missing part, generally speaking, the mesh is accepted as long as it can support the corresponding muscle and can be fixed.
 As shown by the picture (g)(h), you can see the mesh I clip is not the same as the missing part.
 When you are satisfied the mesh then thick it about 2mm, then the guide plate is done.
 And do not forget to save it.